MilhanZahid/rag-objectbox/README.md

  - In this end to end project I have built a RAG app using ObjectBox Vector Databse and LangChain.
 RAG techniques allow us to augment a language model's knowledge base actively, ensuring your AI can access and reason with your data and the very latest information.
 With ObjectBox you can do that, without the data ever needing to leave the device.

 ## Description
-- This project showcase the implementation of an advanced RAG system that uses Objectbox vectordatabse and Groq's LLAM3 model as an llm to retrieve information from different PDF documents.
+- This project showcase the implementation of an advanced RAG system that uses Objectbox vectordatabse and Groq's LLAM3 model as llm to retrieve information from different PDF documents.

 Steps I followed:
 1. I have used the `PyPdfDirectoryLoader` from the `langchain_community` document loader to load the PDF documents from the `us-census-data` directory.